Foil (fencing): Rules

-The rules for the sport of fencing are regulated by national sporting associations—in the United States, the United States Fencing Association (USFA) and internationally by the International Fencing Federation, or Fédération Internationale d'Escrime (FIE).
+The rules for the sport of fencing are regulated by national sporting associations—in the United States, the United States Fencing Association (USFA) and internationally by the International Fencing Federation (FIE).

 The detailed rules for foil are listed in the USFA Rulebook.

 Rules for the sport of fencing date back to the 19th century.
 The current international rules for foil were adopted by the FIE Committee for Foil on 12 June 1914.
 They are based on previous sets of rules adopted by national associations.
 The rules governing the use of electrical judging apparatus were adopted in 1957 and have been amended several times.

 Scoring

 The foil is used as a thrusting (or point) weapon only.
 Contact with the side of the blade (a slap or slash) does not result in a score.
 The tip of the foil must be depressed for at least 15 (± .5) milliseconds while in contact with the opponent's lamé (wire-mesh jacket which covers valid target area) to score a touch.
-The foil lamé only covers the torso while in saber it covers the whole upper body.
+The foil lamé only covers the torso while in sabre it covers the whole upper body.
 The tip must be able to support a minimum force of 4.90 newtons (500 grams-force) without the circuit breaking.
 This is tested with a 500g (± 3g) weight.